cloud-66-internal/help.cloud66.com/_includes/_inlines/Deployment/common/reserved-tags/reserved-tags_reserved-tags-v1.md

 <tr>
  <td>c66.migrations.run</td>
  <td>server</td>
- <td>Sets the given server as the <a href="/database-management/database-management#migrations">migrator</a> - migrations will run on that server <i>only</i>, and the rest of the servers will wait until the migrations are performed before continuing with the deployment.</td>
+ <td>Sets the given server as the <a href="https://help.cloud66.works/{{ include.product }}/databases/database-management.html">migrator</a> - migrations will run on that server <i>only</i>, and the rest of the servers will wait until the migrations are performed before continuing with the deployment.</td>
 </tr>
 </tbody>
 </table>